 - Anesthesia: When a dog receives anesthetic drugs the gastroesophageal sphincter that normally prevents the stomach contents from going back up the esophagus relaxes.
 If a dog is positioned so that the head is below the stomach when it is under anesthesia these stomach contents may leak out.

-- Hiatal hernia: Also known as a diaphragmatic hernia, this defect is something that a dog is born with and may increase the risk for a dog to develop acid reflux.
+- Hiatal hernia: Also known as a diaphragmatic hernia, this defect is something that may increase the risk for a dog to develop acid reflux.
 Hiatal hernias occur when there is an opening in the diaphragm allowing part of the stomach, intestines, or liver to enter the chest cavity.
 Due to the abnormal positioning of the stomach this can result in acid reflux.
 A large hiatal hernia can often be seen on an X-ray but small hernias may be harder to see.

 Diagnosing Acid Reflux in Dogs